Donohue/medium-to-jekyll/README.md

 4. Strips unnecessary HTML from the Medium posts (header, footer, CSS, etc.)
 5. Converts the HTML into Markdown (using [markdownify](https://github.com/matthewwithanm/python-markdownify))
 6. Formats the Jekyll frontmatter and prepends it to the converted Markdown
-7. Writes the Markdown files into the Jekyll `_posts/` directory with thr proper formatting
+7. Writes the Markdown files into the Jekyll `_posts/` directory with the proper formatting

 ## Setup